kevindoran/micronet/task_list.md

 3. Determine if 'channels_first' or 'channels_last' is better for TPUs.

 4. Found out if labels should be loaded as scalars or as one-hot vectors.

+5. Finish implementing a count of trainable parameter bytes in test/common.py.